Horbenkodev/hugo-blog/content/posts/how-to-use-micro-moments-in-your-website-design/index.md

 ---
 title: How to Use Micro-Moments in Your Website Design
+draft: false
-publishDate: '2019-07-03T00:00:00Z'
+publishDate: 2019-07-03T00:00:00Z
-authors:
-- james-scott
+image: How-to-make-use-of-micro-moments-in-web-design.jpg
+og_image: What_are_micro_moments.jpg
 description: What are micro moments?
 To put it simply, a micro-moment, as Google defines it, occurs when people turn to their devices in order to act on a need they have.
 These needs can include wanting to learn, do, buy or watch something.
-image: How-to-make-use-of-micro-moments-in-web-design.jpg
-og_image: What_are_micro_moments.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - ui-ux-design-team
+categories:
+  - design
 industries: []
-categories:
-- ux-ui
-- web
 ---
 What are micro moments?
 To put it simply, a micro-moment, <a href="https://www.thinkwithgoogle.com/marketing-strategies/micro-moments/" target="_blank">as Google defines it</a>, occurs when people turn to their devices in order to act on a need they have.
 These needs can include wanting to learn, do, buy or watch something.